lsst-sqre/gafaelfawr/docs/dev/development.rst

       # ...
    ]

-Then, run :command:`make update-deps-no-hashes` instead to generate frozen dependencies without the hashes.
+Then, run :command:`make update-deps` to regenerate frozen dependencies.

 Do not release new non-alpha versions of Gafaelfawr with Git dependencies.
 The other package should be released first before a new version of Gafaelfawr is released.